Religious views on euthanasia: Catholicism

 The Catholic Church became one of the leading opponents of the modern euthanasia movement in the early 1900s.
 Pope Pius XII was a vocal critic of euthanasia in the 1940s, but in 1957, he wrote "The Prolongation of Life: An Address of Pope Pius XII to an International Congress of Anesthesiologists" in which he declared that physicians did not have an obligation to prolong patients' lives with extraordinary treatments, such as providing ventilator support for patients without hope of recovery.
 Historian Ian Dowbiggin notes that this permits passive euthanasia in some circumstances without violating Christian doctrine.

 On 5 May 1980, the Vatican Congregation for the Doctrine of the Faith issued the Declaration on Euthanasia, condemning euthanasia as a "violation of the divine law, an offense against the dignity of the human person, a crime against life, and an attack on humanity".
 It noted that advances in medical technology had blurred the line between ordinary and extraordinary means of sustaining life, but allowed terminally ill patients to refuse life-prolonging treatment in situations in which a physician believes the treatment's harm would outweigh the benefit.
 The declaration stated that a patient's refusal of disproportionate or extraordinary treatment "is not the equivalent of suicide", but instead "should be considered as an acceptance of the human condition".
 On 22 September 2020, the Congregation for the Doctrine of the Faith issued the letter "Samaritanus bonus", restating the church's opposition to euthanasia and physician-assisted suicide, criticising end-of-life protocols such as do-not-resuscitate orders, urging Catholic hospitals and health-care workers not to engage in "plainly immoral conduct", including referring patients to other hospitals where they might undergo euthanasia, and accusing lawmakers who approved of euthanasia of being "accomplices of a grave sin".
 However, the letter also repeated the church's allowance for terminally ill patients to refuse life-extending treatments.
 Reuters noted that the letter did not alter church doctrine, but instead reiterated existing doctrines in stronger language at a time when governments around the world, including those of some traditionally Catholic countries, were liberalising end-of-life care options.

-Protestantism

-Protestant denominations vary widely on their approach to euthanasia and physician assisted death.
-Since the 1970s, Evangelical churches have worked with Roman Catholics on a sanctity of life approach, though some Evangelicals may be adopting a more exceptionless opposition.
-Mainline Protestant denominations, such as the United Methodist Church, have largely eschewed euthanasia.
+Evangelical-Lutheranism

+The Evangelical-Lutheran Churches teach that "Anything which aims for the death of those who suffer is murder, which God strictly prohibits in His Law."

+Jehovah's Witnesses

+Similarly to Catholicism, the sect of Jehovah's Witnesses is in strong opposition to assisted dying; though it has a policy of tacit support for passive euthanasia.

+Methodism

+The United Methodist Church has eschewed euthanasia, holding that “the taking of a life” is “an offense against God’s sole dominion over life, and abandonment of hope and humility before God, and an affront to the dignity of and the solidarity among human beings.”